PranavBilurkar/MovieCollectionAPI/README.md

 1. Clone the repository to your local machine.
 2. Open the solution in Visual Studio (Version 2019 or later).
 3. Build the solution to restore NuGet packages and ensure all projects build successfully.
+I suggest you to build API project first to create packages.
 4. Run the MovieCollection.API project by making it as a startup project from Solution - properties.
 The API will be hosted on `https://localhost:44361/`.
+Note - You might get warning regarding the conflicts of "Unity.Abstractions", to fix that click on warning and click Yes.

  ## Features
 1. User registration and login functionality with JWT authentication.